ezywebca/Website-1/src/assets/docs/api.md

 ---

 ## Rate Limiting
-DBots uses rate limiting to reduce API abuse.
+Bot Authenticator uses rate limiting to reduce API abuse.

 A maximum of *600 requests* can be sent *per 10 minutes*.